 Still, in the belief that these new episodes deserve to be taken seriously and not be considered mere also-rans, Dom Sinacola—who contributed sterling recaps of the latest mini-series for this publication—and I will be choosing our favorite episodes from each season, with Dom tackling the monster-of-the-week episodes and I taking on the choicest mythology installments.
 And yes, it is my own personal belief that, however unwieldy the alien-invasion and government-conspiracy plots became as the series went on, there were still some terrific moments later on in the broader storyline—even in Season 10.

-’s first season didn’t have the epic two/three-part arcs of subsequent seasons; it was more an anthology series, some of the installments featuring recurring characters and themes, all of them still relatively self-contained.
+The X-Files’s first season didn’t have the epic two/three-part arcs of subsequent seasons; it was more an anthology series, some of the installments featuring recurring characters and themes, all of them still relatively self-contained.
 This game-changing season finale, however, introduced many of the elements—chief among them, alien-human hybrids and their toxic green blood—that would malevolently bloom forth later on.
 Perhaps most of all, though, “The Erlenmeyer Flask” includes one of the series’ all-time iconic moments in Deep Throat’s (Jerry Hardin) dying words: “Trust no one,” the mantra that would come to define the series and its impact on pop culture.

 Yes, this thrilling two-parter introduced the craggy-faced and ruthless Alien Bounty Hunter (Brian Thompson) into the mythological mix.
 But these episodes also harrowingly exposed the depth of Fox Mulder’s (David Duchovny) obsessive personal quest for the truth.
 An encounter with a woman he believes to be his long-lost sister, Samantha (Megan Leitch), takes him, in “Endgame”’s searing climax, to the brink of death in Alaska.
 Season 2’s earlier two-parter, “Duane Barry”/“Ascension,” may have been more crucial to the larger storyline—centering as it eventually does around Dana Scully’s (Gillian Anderson) own abduction, an act with serious ramifications later on—but “Colony”/“Endgame” is one of the most emotionally searing episodes, not only of mytharcs, but of the show as a whole.